How to Set cURL Authentication - Full Examples Guide

 authentication token header on browser developer tools

-To set Bearer authentication with cURL, we'll add the above Authorization header to the cURL command using the -H option:
+To set cURL Bearer authentication with cURL, we'll add the above Authorization header to the cURL command using the -H option:

 curl -H "Authorization: Basic dXNlcjpwYXNzd2Q=" https://httpbin.dev/basic-auth/user/passwd